← Back to articles

 JapaneseEnglish

-shikenbishafourth-file rook — the rook placed on the fourth file from the left
+shikenbishathe rook on the fourth column from the left

-Moves are written using a Latin letter followed by two Arabic digits.
+Moves will be notated with a Latin letter followed by two Arabic numerals.

 Why ibisha?

-Before talking about furibisha, a quick reminder about ibisha is useful.
+Before talking about furibisha, a brief reminder about ibisha is in order.

 The appeal of ibisha comes down to a few key points:

-• The attack file lines up with the bishop’s head, which is undefended at the start of the game.
+• The attack file targets the bishop’s head, which is undefended at the start of the game.

-The main idea behind ibisha can be illustrated by this problem, which asks how to make use of the rook:
+The main goal of ibisha can be summarised by this problem, which asks how to use the rook:

 Why furibisha?

-If the rook already attacks an undefended piece from its starting position, why move it to another file at all?
+If the rook is already on a column that attacks an undefended piece from the starting position, why bother with a ranging rook?

-• The furibisha player builds their castle on the right side and therefore avoids having an exposed castle pawn — which is a common problem in static rook when you open the bishop’s diagonal.
+• The furibisha player will castle on the right side and will therefore not have an undefended castle pawn, as is the case when playing static rook and opening the bishop’s diagonal.

-• The furibisha player can complete their castle faster, since they do not need to move the bishop out of the way first.
+• The furibisha player can complete their castle more quickly, as they will not need to move their bishop to finish it.

 Ibisha vs furibisha

-Note: this article does not cover the ai furibisha case.
+Note: This article will not cover the ai furibisha case.

-In most games, the ibisha player will push the pawn on the rook’s file twice to apply pressure on that file.
-The furibisha player typically defends by advancing a pawn diagonally, as in this position:
+In most cases, the ibisha player will advance the pawn on the rook’s column twice to apply pressure on that column.
+The furibisha player will generally defend this column by advancing a pawn diagonally, as in this position:

-Notice that the bishop is the only piece helping to defend the rook’s file — three generals are committed to the castle, and the last one is typically used for attack.
+Note that the bishop is the only piece helping to defend the rook’s column, with 3 generals committed to the castle and the last one typically used for attack.

-Now consider the following partial position.
-How should sente attack on the static rook’s file?
+Now, consider the following partial position and look for how to attack on the static rook’s side:

-After P-45 Px Bx33+ Nx P-24 Px, we reach a position similar to the one shown earlier in the “Why ibisha?” section, which allows sente to continue the attack with the rook.
+After P-45 Px Bx33+ Nx P-24 Px, we reach a position similar to the one mentioned earlier in “Why ibisha?”, allowing the attack to continue with the rook.

-This attacking idea follows a well-known proverb: Against furibisha, exchange the bishops.
+This attacking idea follows a proverb: Against furibisha, exchange the bishops.

-Sente wants to launch an attack with the silver.
+Here, sente wants to attack with the silver.
 How?

-If sente plays S-46 immediately, gote can respond with P-45, attacking the silver and stopping the attack before it starts.
+If sente plays S-46 immediately, gote can respond with P-45, attacking the silver and preventing it from continuing its advance.

 To prepare the attack, sente must first sacrifice a pawn with P-35.

-If gote captures (Px), S-46 then threatens the pawn.
-If gote plays P-45 instead, the silver can take the pawn on 35 and continue the attack!
+If Px, S-46 threatens the pawn.
+If P-45, the silver can capture on 35 to continue the attack!

 An important theme in ibisha vs furibisha games is castle solidity.